 |Asset management risks are risks associated with a reduction in value of assets, including off-balance-sheet assets, or income owing to the fluctuation of interest rates, stock prices, exchange rates, real estate prices, rents and the like, or the financial condition of investee entities, and risks that we cannot hold assets in alignment with the characteristics of liabilities, such as claim payments.|

 |Liquidity risks are risks that cash shortages caused by large cash-outs, such as claims payments due to major disasters, force us to secure financing by selling assets at significantly disadvantageous prices (cash management risk), or risks that market disturbances prevent market transactions or force disadvantageous trades (market liquidity risk).|

 |Operational risks are risks that cause losses due to the failure of the operational process or business system, misconduct of executives or employees, or external incidents, such as accidents or disasters.|

 Changes in the Risk Portfolio

-By means of risk control based on the risk appetite policy, we are aiming to build the following kinds of risk portfolios.
-Specifically, we are accelerating sales of strategic equity holdings while moving ahead with the expansion of insurance underwriting risk.
+By carefully managing risk control based on the risk appetite policy, we aim to build the following kinds of risk portfolios.
+Specifically, we are accelerating sales of strategic equity holdings while moving ahead with the expansion of insurance underwriting risks.